 Persistent odors can sometimes originate inside ductwork.
 Mold, mildew, accumulated dust, and even rodent infestations can create musty or unpleasant smells.

 When these contaminants are removed, odors often diminish.
 In some cases, professionals may apply safe sanitizing treatments to address microbial growth.
-It is important to use such treatments
+It is important to use such treatments responsibly and only when necessary.

 Your HVAC system is a major investment.
 Regular maintenance, including periodic residential air duct cleaning, can reduce strain on the system.